 Does your dog spin in circles chasing his tail?
 This is a common behavior in dogs.
 In some cases, tail-chasing is a natural, playful activity.
 However, excessive tail chasing can be a sign of a health or behavior problem.

 If your dog is chewing at his tail when he catches it, then he might have a problem with his skin or anal glands.
-If the tail chasing is constant and intense, this may be a sign of obsessive-compulsive disorder.
+If the tail chasing is constant and intense, this may be a sign of an obsessive-compulsive disorder.
 Yes, OCD affects dogs, though this is not especially common.
-Talk to your veterinarian if you are concerned about your dog's tail chasing.Continue to 4 of 11 below.
+Talk to your veterinarian if you are concerned about your dog's tail-chasing or if your dog is causing self-injury to its tail.

 04 of 11

-Vocalization, especially barking, is a normal behavior in dogs.
+Vocalization, especially barking, is normal behavior in dogs.
 Some dogs vocalize more than others and for different reasons.
 Dogs may bark to communicate with humans and to express themselves.
-They may even bark, bay or howl to communicate with other dogs.
+They may even bark, bay, or howl to communicate with other dogs.

 Barking is common when a dog senses danger.
 Howling often occurs when dogs hear other dogs howl or even similar noises like sirens.
 In general, this is a natural, instinctive behavior in dogs.
 Sometimes a dog's breed will determine vocalization type (many hounds bay or howl, little dogs tend to yip; Basenjis generally cannot bark, etc.)